Natnael-Yigzaw/DevCamper_API/readme.md

 4. **Setup Environment variables:**

-> Create a `.env` file in the root directory and provide the necessary informations.
+> Rename .env.example to .env and then set up the necessary environment variables according to the provided guide.

 5. **Start the server**: